* Political worries ease in Italy, Spain

 * Trade frictions still undermining investor confidence

-Italian bond yields fell in early trade.
-They soared last week on fears a snap election would be called that might effectively become a referendum on euro membership.
+Italian bond yields fell after soaring last week on fears a snap election would be called that might effectively become a referendum on euro membership.

 The spread on Spanish bond yields over benchmark German Bunds also narrowed after a new prime minister was sworn in in Madrid, though Socialist Pedro Sanchez’s minority administration faces a tough baptism from a revived independence drive in Catalonia.

 U.S. Treasury yields rose as investors pared their safe-haven holdings of lower-risk government debt amid reduced anxiety about the political turmoil in Italy and Spain.

 Benchmark 10-year notes last fell 12/32 in price to yield 2.9387 percent compared with 2.895 percent late on Friday.

 The dollar index fell 0.17 percent to 94.04, with the euro up 0.3 percent to $1.1695.

 “With European political drama retreating from the brink, the peak in the dollar index was likely observed at 95,” said Mazen Issa, senior FX strategist, at TD Securities in New York.